 - Move selection

-You should move code elements at your own risk since ReSharper neither performs any validity checks nor fixes any references.
+You should move code elements at your own risk since ReSharper neither performs any validity checks nor

 For full-fledged refactorings that solve related tasks, see

 - Place the caret at a code element that should be moved.

 - On the main menu, choose ReSharper | Edit | Rearrange Code.
 Depending on the caret position some menu items might not be available.
 Choose one of the available menu items in order to move the code element to the corresponding direction.

 - Press Ctrl+Shift+Alt.
 ReSharper displays a tooltip that shows what code elements in what ways can be moved.
 Press the appropriate arrow key.

 NoteDepending on the caret position you are prompted to move expressions within a statement or the whole statement or statements within the current statement.